- November 26, 1953

-She was born on 26th of November, 1953 in a gold and uranium mining town of Brakpan in South Africa.
+She was born on November 26, 1953 in a gold and uranium mining town of Brakpan in South Africa.
 As a daughter of the national motorbike champion, Desire was involved in the world of racing ever since she was a child.
 During her long career, Wilson competed in the various racing categories with a considerable success.

 She began racing at the age of five, driving a micro-midgets and competing against much older boys.
 When she was 12, Desiré almost became the South African Micro-Midget Champion, losing out by inches in a tie-decider match race.
 The girl obviously had talent but she left motorsport and switched to track and field.
 At the age of 18, she went to Kyalami Circuit with her dad and tried Formula Vee.
 That was her return to the racing and beginning of the motorsports career.

 In 1974, Desiré was a national Formula Vee runner-up while in 1975, she entered Formula Ford.
 Her partner was the experienced racer Alan Wilson who soon became her husband.
 He gave up his career to become some kind of Desire’s manager and her biggest support.
 He secured a sponsorship from a local women’s magazine for his wife who became 1976 South African Formula Ford champion.
 She won Driver-to-Europe Award and followed the trail of Jody Scheckter who had the same path six years earlier but the circumstances have changed and she had to find lucrative sponsorship and good contacts to break into the European racing stage.